joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 Winning over execs starts with translating technical nuance into their priorities; risk, money, and time.
 Most leadership teams don't care about "refactoring" or "debt" in the abstract.
 What they want to know is why they should spend actual budget on things that aren't shiny features or new revenue.
 That means you have to speak their language, connecting every liability to either avoided disaster, increased velocity, or long-term cost reduction.

-- Take the classic, "Why fund refactors now?"
+- Take the classic, "Why fund refactoring now?"
 No need to get defensive.
 Point directly to liability-class issues and show how leaving them alone risks legal exposure or damaging headlines.
 It's almost always cheaper to patch the roof now than deal with a flooded office later.
 This isn't just about code, it's about protecting the business from entirely preventable pain.

 - Next up, "Isn't this just 'nice to have'?"
 Here, data is your ally.
 Demonstrate how cutting drag led to faster shipping and measurable wins, features delivered sooner, cost per change reduced, or even churn prevented.
 If you can tie a technical clean-up to a quantifiable boost in throughput, suddenly it moves from "nice to have" to "makes us money."